Outflows from GRB hosts are ubiquitous: Kinematics of z<0.3 GRB-SN hosts resolved with FLAMES: Introduction

-In this paper we present the first sample of long GRB hosts observed at high spatial and spectral resolution with FLAMES/VLT and which is complete up to $z=0.3$ GRB discovered until 2015 .
-This comprises the seven GRB hosts of GRB 020903, GRB 030329, GRB 031203, GRB 050826, GRB 060218, GRB 100316D and GRB 120422A.
-For GRB 120422A, we did not obtain data due to an incorrect pointing of the instrument, hence the sample is reduced to 6 galaxies.
+In this paper we present the first sample of long GRB hosts observed at high spatial and spectral resolution with FLAMES/VLT which is complete up to $z=0.3$ for GRBs discovered until early 2013 and observable from the VLT.
+This comprises the hosts of GRB 020903, GRB 030329, GRB 031203, GRB 050826, GRB 060218, GRB 100316D and GRB 120422A.
+For GRB 120422A, we did not obtain data due to an incorrect pointing of the instrument.
 In Sect.
-2 we present the observations, Sect.
-3 gives an overview of the individual hosts as well as a the properties of the GRB itself.
-Sect.
-4 details the kinematical analysis of the different hosts, Sect.
-5 analyses resolved abundances in four of the hosts and finally, Sect.
-6 discusses the results.
+2 we present the observations and analysis, Sect.
+3 details the result for the different hosts regarding kinematics and abundances and Sect.
+4 discusses the results.
 Throughout the paper we use a flat lambda CDM cosmology as constrained by Planck with $\Omega_m=0.315$, $\Omega_\Lambda=0.685$ and $H_0=67.4$ \citep{Planck18}.